AMICI-dev/AMICI/INSTALL.md

     conda create --name ENV_NAME pip python

+Here, replace ENV_NAME by some name for the environment.
 To activate the environment, do:

     source activate ENV_NAME